fleet-io/fleet-cli-nodejs/README.md

 - npm i -g fleet-cli

 ### Usage
-Calling `fleet-cli init <appName>` in your terminal will initialize your local `fleet` environment.
+Calling `fleet-cli create-fleet <appName>` in your terminal will initialize your local `fleet` environment.
 This environment will come with a `fleet.json` configuration file and will create your application's routes directory.
+Note: You can specify creating your fleet for a set of regions with the --region tag or for all available regions with the --global tag.
 ```
-# fleet-cli init <appName>
+# fleet-cli create-fleet <appName>
-$ fleet-cli init myFleetApp
+$ fleet-cli create-fleet myFleetApp
 ```
 Once your environment has been created, you can make a new route using the CLI.
 A route is a serverless application that runs your code and can be triggered by various services, such as an API Gateway.
 Call the `new-route` command and supply the unique route name, definition of the route, and the type of route (e.g. GET, POST).
 The route definition provides your API with a URL structure (e.g. http://example.com/admin/users/1 would be `admin/users/:id` and would define a route for getting users by their ID).
 The unique route name will provide an identifier for this route and will be used to create your route's local code folder.
 ```